Children's Social Worker

 We’re on a journey to do better for Coventry’s children, and we’re committed to doing things differently and have re-structured our services to make sure that children are at the heart of our decision-making and receive good outcomes.

-We’re clear on where we’re going – and how every single Social Worker can put Children first.
-We've worked to build a stronger support network - and, with a new management structure and inspirational leadership, are working to make it even stronger with our strategic plan ‘Getting to Good’.
+We’re clear on where we’re going, where we’ve come from and how every single Social Worker can put Children first.
+We've worked to build a stronger support network - and, with a new management structure and inspirational leadership, we’re working to make it even stronger with our strategic plan ‘Getting to Good’.

-We are looking for social workers who are committed to achieving the best for our children, young people, and families, come and join us at this exciting time and make a difference to the lives of others.
+We are looking for social workers who are committed to achieving the best for our children, young people, and families.
+We particularly welcome applications from those from under represented backgrounds and all walks of life to give our diverse city the greatest level of support it deserves.

 Join us as an experienced Children's Social Worker and you will be delivering on the ground social care to support families across Coventry to devise and implement care plans to ensure children can live at home safely, and intervene where they can’t.